-TNEI have been commissioned by Statkraft UK Ltd. (henceforth referred to as 'the client'), to undertake an Environmental Noise Impact Assessment (NIA) to support the planning application for the proposed Swansea Battery Energy Storage System (BESS) development (henceforth referred to as 'the Proposed Development').
+TNEI have been commissioned by Statkraft UK Ltd. (henceforth referred to as 'the applicant), to undertake an Environmental Noise Impact Assessment (NIA) to support the planning application for the proposed Swansea Greener Grid Park Extension, a Battery Energy Storage System (BESS) development (henceforth referred to as 'the Proposed Development' and referred to in some appended content as 'Swansea BESS').

 The Proposed Development is located at land west of Rhyd-y-pandy Road, Morriston, Swansea, at approximate Ordnance Survey coordinates 265464, 201014.
-The Proposed Development will have a storage capacity of 100 MW and will connect to the adjacent Swansea North 400 kV Substation.
+The Proposed Development will have a storage capacity of 100 MW and will connect to the adjacent Swansea North 400 kV Substation via the consented Greener Grid Park.
 The Proposed Development site is currently undeveloped agricultural/pastural land.